samskivert/mashups/ziggurat/README.md

 Attack/defense bonus would go from 50% to 100%.
 If the "balanced" unit picked up the bonus, perhaps it would pick an attribute at random to improve (to the basic bonus level, not doubled), or maybe you get to choose.
 The powerup would not influence the unit's weakness.

+#### Unit assignment

+Most likely I'll just randomly assign flavors to your units at the start of the dungeon.
+I'll probably also either randomly assign units, or let you "buy" your team given a fixed amount of money.
+If some units are more useful than others, those will be a bit more costly.

 ### Daily variation